MicrosoftDocs/learn/learn-pr/wwl-sci/monitor-maintain-azure-active-directory/includes/2-analyze-investigate-sign-logs-to-troubleshoot-access-issues.md

 :::image type="content" source="../media/basic-sign.png" alt-text="Screenshot shows a detailed information view.
 Get the details from the report on sign-ins.":::

 Customers can now troubleshoot Conditional Access policies through all sign-in reports.
-By selecting the Conditional Access tab for a sign-in record, customers can review the Conditional Access status and dive into the details of the policies that applied to the sign-in and the result for each policy.
+When an admin selects the Conditional Access tab for a sign-in record, customers can review the Conditional Access status and dive into the details of the policies that applied to the sign-in and the result for each policy.
 For more information, see the [FAQ about CA information in all sign-ins](/azure/active-directory/reports-monitoring/reports-faq).

 ## Filter sign-in activities